-These are your large and bulky 3.5″ drives that are cheap but are very slow (Compared to an SSD).
+These large, bulky 3.5″ drives are cheap but very slow (Compared to an SSD).

 The powerful Hard Disk Drives with 7200 RPM and a decent 256 MB cache have a transfer speed of only about 200 MB/s.

-Every major brand, such as Seagate and WD, have different lines of Hard Disk drives.
+Every major brand, such as Seagate and WD, has different lines of Hard Disk drives.
 Each line specializes in a certain category.

 What is Hot Data?

-Basically, Hot Data is the video footage and media that you are currently working with at the present time.
+Basically, Hot Data is the video footage and media that you are currently working with at present.